Workers’ Compensation Insurance

 How does the number of employees affect workers' comp premiums?

-Businesses with more employees pay more for workers’ comp.
-As your business grows, the odds that one of your employees could be injured at work go up, and so do your workers’ compensation rates.
+Businesses with a larger number of employees pay more for workers’ comp.
+As your business grows, the odds that one of your employees could get injured at work go up, and so do your workers’ compensation rates.

 Average workers’ comp premium by number of employees.